Kaelepulu Wetland

 This adult heron took nearly 20 minutes to swallow a rather large tilapia.

 The ‘Auku‘u is a large bird, standing 26 inches tall with a wingspan of 45 inches.
 They have a black cap, back and bill with a soft gray chest and darker gray wings.
 Adult males in breeding plumage have four to five long white head plumes and females have two to three plumes.
-Juvenile herons look distinctly different and are brown with white streaks.
+Juvenile herons look distinctly different and have brown feathers flecked with white.

 The heron is active at night but also forages during the day, using a “stand and wait” technique to catch fish, frogs and other aquatic life.
 It has been known to prey on young chicks as well.